 Directors’ Service Agreements are referred to as “Directors’ Service Contracts” in the Companies Act 2006 but the difference is in name only.
 This Director’s Service Contract – Fixed Salary contains the basic terms and conditions which may be used by a company in employing a director.
-It includes a payment in lieu of notice (PILON) provision at clause 14.5.
+It includes a payment in lieu of notice (PILON) provision.

 This employment contract has a General Data Protection Regulation (GDPR) compliant data processing clause.
 After 25 May 2018, employers must use this clause, as employers will not be able to rely on existing generic consent clauses.